ton-community/ton-docs/docs/develop/howto/blockchain-configs.md

 -   `gas`: This section sets the limits on the amount of gas that a block can consume.
 Gas in the context of blockchain is an indicator of computational work.
 The limits on underload, soft and hard limit work the same as for size in bytes.

 -   `lt_delta`: This section sets the limits on the difference in logical time between the first and the last transaction.
-Logical time is a concept used in the TON blockchain for ordering events.
+Logical time is a concept used in the TON Blockchain for ordering events.
 The limits on underload, soft and hard limit work the same as for size in bytes and gas.

 :::info
 In case of insufficient load on the shard and, accordingly, the desire to merge with a neighbor, `soft_limit` defines a state above which internal (internal) messages stop being processed, but external (external) ones continue.
 External (external) messages are processed until a limit equal to `(soft_limit + hard_limit)/2 is reached`.